'Rocketman' shows flourishes from some rock film classics

 In the meantime, enjoy this engrossing Elton John biopic in the theaters in glorious surround sound and a huge screen where it’s meant to be seen.

-With flourishes of great rock movies such as The Who’s “Tommy” and even Alan Parker’s “Pink Floyd: The Wall,” “Rocketman” tells John’s story stylistically, with emotional depth and has the benefit of possessing a memorable soundtrack from the start.
-As can be witnessed by his current more than year-long tour, John’s music remains timeless.
+With flourishes of great rock movies such as the Who’s “Tommy” and even Alan Parker’s “Pink Floyd: The Wall,” “Rocketman” tells John’s story stylistically, with emotional depth and has the benefit of possessing a memorable soundtrack from the start.
+As can be witnessed by his current tour, John’s music remains timeless.

 They eventually divorce, a fact that has a profound effect on the adolescent Reginald Dwight, John’s legal name.
 He throws himself into his music and the stars align when he meets Bernie Taupin (Jamie Bell), his collaborator of now more than 50 years.